Vinay1a1/G54_custom_rom/downgrade.md

 2. Flash it using tiny fastboot script or moto flash pro or manually by typing the commands.

-3. Now, if yoy want to flash custom rom then do an OTA.
+3. Now, if you want to flash custom rom then do an OTA.
 Edit: Jan patch is supported now.